-- Credit risk: The possibility of incurring losses due to a breach of payment obligations on the part of borrowers or impairment of the loan quality of the same. - Counterparty risk: The possibility of incurring losses in value as a result of a breach of payment obligations by credit institutions, including operations using derivatives. - Market risk: The possibility of incurring losses in the value of positions held in financial assets due to an adverse variation of the risk factors which affect their prices or the value of their shares. - Liquidity Risk: The risk of incurring losses due to a lack of sufficient liquid funds or an increase in the cost of financing, which prevents compliance with commitments undertaken as they become due, together with the risk of being unable to unwind a position as a result of market imperfections. - Interest rate risk: The possibility of incurring losses due to interest rate variations that affect a balance sheet sensitive to rate changes. - Operational risk: The possibility of incurring losses when internal processes are inadequate or flawed due to staff performance or the result of external events.
+- Credit risk: The possibility of incurring losses due to a breach of payment obligations on the part of borrowers or impairment of the loan quality of the same. - Counterparty risk: The possibility of incurring impairments due to a breach of payment obligations of counterparties with which over-the-counter transactions are entered into, mainly through derivative instruments. - Market risk: The possibility of incurring losses in the value of positions held in financial assets due to an adverse variation of the risk factors which affect their prices or the value of their shares. - Liquidity and funding risk: The risk of incurring losses due to a lack of sufficient liquid funds or an increase in the cost of financing, which prevents compliance with commitments undertaken as they become due, together with the risk of being unable to unwind a position as a result of market imperfections. - Interest rate risk: The possibility of incurring losses in the ICF Group's net interest margin and equity as a result of changes in the interest rate curve. - Operational risk: The possibility of incurring losses when internal processes are inadequate or flawed due to staff performance or the result of external events.
 It includes legal risk, but excludes strategic and reputational risk.